-A 12-V accessory, such as a work light or radio with the proper adapter, can be used when the engine is running and the headlights are turned off.
+A 12-V accessory, such as a work light or radio with the proper adapter, can be used when the main switch is turned on.
+However, to prevent battery drain, use when the engine is running and the headlights are turned off.

 - 1. Start the engine.
-(See page 6-1.)

 - 2. Turn the headlights off.
-(See page 4-7.)

 - 3. Turn the accessory off.

 - 4. Open the auxiliary DC jack cap.

 - 5. Insert the accessory power plug into the jack.

-6. Turn the accessory on.
+- 6. Turn the accessory on.